Master Bathroom Vanity Planning: Double-Sink Reality Check (So Your Morning Routine Stays Civil)

 Storage: Drawers, Cabinets, And The Under-Sink Tradeoff

 A double sink bathroom vanity looks generous on the outside, but the inside can get eaten by plumbing fast.
-Two sinks means two drain lines, more fixtures, more water lines, and less open cabinet volume for drawers.
+Two sinks mean two drain lines, more supply lines, and less clear volume for drawers.
+That is why the smartest double vanities do not simply add a second bowl, they reorganize the whole cabinet around it.

 If storage is your priority, look for bathroom vanities that use: